shaloo/docs.arcana/docs/concepts/anwallet/walletntwkswitchmode.md

 {% include "./text-snippets/warn-wallet-chain-edit-persistence.md" %}

-!!! an-caution "Switching Blockchain Networks"
+!!! an-warning "Switching Blockchain Networks"

       Switching chains in the wallet typically doesn’t change the wallet address when switching to another EVM-compatible chain.
 However, switching to a non-EVM-compatible blockchain supported by {{config.extra.arcana.sdk_name}} will assign a new set of keys and a different wallet address.